tfilo/my-cookery-book-2-frontend/README.md

 After database and backend is running, you can start development server by commands:

 -   `npm install` (only if you didn't run it before or you modifed package.json file)
--   `npm run generate-openapi` (only if you need generate openapi without starting/buildin app)
+-   `npm run apigen` (only if you need generate openapi without starting/buildin app)
 -   `npm start`

 React App will start in development mode on port 3000.